SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

    -> var stringToEdit_Module2 = TrackedString()
-   // check that we can't change its value from another module -> let afterEdits = stringToEdit_Module2.numberOfEdits++ !! /tmp/sourcefile_0.swift:3:52: error: cannot invoke '++' with an argument of type 'Int' !! let afterEdits = stringToEdit_Module2.numberOfEdits++
+   // check that we can't change its value from another module -> let afterEdits = stringToEdit_Module2.numberOfEdits++ !! /tmp/sourcefile_0.swift:3:39: error: unary operator '++' cannot be applied to an operand of type 'Int' !! let afterEdits = stringToEdit_Module2.numberOfEdits++ !!                                                    ^
-   !!                                                    ^